PFAS ("forever chemicals") · 2024

 +Is there Perfluoroheptanoic acid in Burbank, CA tap water?

-Yes — Burbank, CA's 2024 Consumer Confidence Report lists Perfluoroheptanoic acid at 0–13 ng/L. Burbank, CA's 2024 Consumer Confidence Report shows Perfluoroheptanoic acid at or above the federal limit (3 ng/L MCL).
-Measured value is 4.3× the threshold.
+Yes — Burbank, CA's 2024 Consumer Confidence Report lists Perfluoroheptanoic acid at 0–13 ng/L. Burbank, CA's 2024 report shows Perfluoroheptanoic acid detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for Perfluoroheptanoic acid in drinking water?